rashedmamdouh/MRI-Glioma-detection-and-classification-using-vision-transformers/README.md

 ## Dataset

 The dataset used in this project is the BraTS2020 dataset, which contains MRI images of brain tumors.
 The dataset is divided into training and test sets.
-Here is a brief description of how the data is organized and preprocessed:

-**Training Data:** Located at `/kaggle/input/brats2020-training-data/BraTS2020_training_data/content/data`.
+**Training Data:** Located at `/kaggle/input/brats2020-training-data`.

-## MyContributing
+## My Contributing

 Role: Classification Part
 Responsibilities: